-Luke 8·74
+Luke 8:24

-Luke 8:24 "The disciples went and woke him, saying, 'Master, Master, we're going to drown!'"
-When has Jesus asked you to step out in faith and trust Him in the midst of the storms in your life?
-Why do you think God allows sorrow and suffering?
-It is calm and peaceful in "the eye of the storm."
-How can Jesus be like "the eye of the storm" to you during the tempests in your life?
+"The disciples went and woke him, saying, 'Master, Master, we're going to drown!'"

+1. How have you stepped out in faith and trusted Jesus in the midst of the storms in your life?

+2. Why do you think God allows sorrow and suffering?

+3. How can Jesus be like the peaceful "eye of the storm" to you during the tempests in your life?
-Luke 10:40 "But Martha was distracted by all the preparations that had to be made."

-ometimes it seems as though life is flying by.
-The fast-paced existence that finds many of us barely keeping our head above water has become an unwelcome standard of living.
+"But Martha was distracted by all the preparations that had to be made."
+Luke 10:40 ometimes it seems as though life is flying by.
+The fastpaced existence that finds many of us barely keeping our head above water has become an unwelcome standard of living.
 We have become used to the frenetic demands of our culture.
 We speed through life scarcely catching our breath, unconsciously and mindlessly racing through the day's activities.